Soft and hard x-ray orbital-resolved photoemission study of a strongly correlated Cd-Ce quasicrystal approximant: Summary

 \section{Summary}

 In summary, we have performed the Ce 3$d$-4$f$ RPES and the linearly polarized HAXPES on AC $\rm{Cd_{6}}$Ce.
 The 4$f$ electrons are localized, and the $c\mathchar`-f$ hybridization strength at $E_F$ is much weaker compared with the Kondo systems.
 In addition, the Cd 5$p$ orbital has a large contribution peaking at around 1 eV in the valence-band HAXPES spectra, which is consistent with the previous theoretical calculations of Cd-based ACs.
 From the comparison of the on-res.~spectrum of the Ce 3$d$-4$f$ RPES and the calculated spectrum, the 4$f$ orbitals mainly hybridize with the Cd 5$p$ bands centered at around the binding energy of 1 eV, rather than with the conduction bands at $E_F$.
-This unique $c\mathchar`-f$ hybridization effect is likely responsible for understanding the magnetic properties of the Cd-based ACs.
+This unique $c\mathchar`-f$ hybridization effect could provide a new perspective on the magnetic properties of the Cd-based ACs.